Canon 1Ds Mark II vs Olympus E-M5

 |Panasonic GX7« »||Y||stereo||mono||-||-||mini||2.0||Y||Y||-||Panasonic GX7|

 Both the 1Ds Mark II and the E-M5 have been discontinued, but can regularly be found used on eBay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the E-M5 was followed by the Olympus E-M5 II.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Olympus websites.

 Review summary: Canon 1Ds Mark II vs Olympus E-M5